SorensenUCSC/CSE211-fa2022/projects/register_allocation/index.md

 Also I would have liked to add more visual output for the live intervals and the RIG.
 Maybe I will mess with generating them in through another tool.

 In all, this was a fun escapade into a subfield of compilers that I greatly enjoyed exploring.
-All the source code is on GitHub.
+All the source code is on GitHub, feel free to check out the implementation.